techsenger/patternfx/README.md

 must be created: `ChildView` extends `ParentView`, `ChildViewModel` extends `ParentViewModel`, `ChildComposer` extends `ParentComposer` etc.

-In MVVM4FX, the solution for working with composite components is implemented using two classes: `Composer` and `Mediator`:
+In MVVM4FX, the solution is implemented using two classes: `ComponentComposer` and `ComponentMediator`:

 `Mediator`.
 This is the interface that the `ViewModel` uses to interact with the `Composer`.
-The need for an interface is driven by two factors: first, it allows the `ViewModel` to be tested independently of other components;
-second, the `Composer` must know about both the `View` and the `ViewModel`, while the `ViewModel` must not know about the `View`.
+This interface is needed for two reasons: first, it allows the `ViewModel` to be tested independently; second, it allows the `Composer` to access both the `View` and the `ViewModel`, without exposing the `View` to the `ViewModel`.

 ```java
 public interface FooMediator extends ChildMediator {